In this document

 Android's Hardware Abstraction Layer (HAL) provides the interface between software APIs and hardware drivers.
 This section contains the commented code files of the HAL.

-The kernel configuration settings in this document are meant to be used as a base for an Android kernel configuration.
+The kernel configuration settings in this section are meant to be used as a base for an Android kernel configuration.
 All devices should have the options in android-base configuration enabled.

 Battery usage statistics are tracked by the framework.
 This involves keeping track of time spent by different device components in different states.